 But what occurred on this trip left me feeling hurt.
 Without getting into too many details, I was taken advantage of by someone I felt I could not only trust, but had also become a caring friend.
 If you also travel, then you understand the ways travel can make you forever grateful for someone you hardly even know.

 I left feeling completely shocked that the love of money outweighed any sort of friendship for me in return.
 I was left stunned thinking…but how could they?
 They were so sweet.
 They were so kind.
 They took care of me when I was sick.
 They helped me when I was in need.
 And yet, at the end of the day, they wanted nothing more than my…money…?
 It blew my mind.

 What it doesn’t say is money is the root of all kinds of evil.
 But instead, the LOVE of money.
 And that is a very, very important distinction.

 The love of money can control your heart like none other.
 Greed can control your heart like none other.
 Left unchecked, it can destroy your motives and thus, the choices that you make.

 1 Timothy 6:10 continues with:

-Quick disclaimer: (in case you might be thinking that this entire post is extremely selfish and I should not be complaining about losing money in a poorer country) The amount that was taken was the equivalent to three months wages for the average Cuban.
+Quick disclaimer: The amount that was taken was the equivalent to three months wages for the average Cuban.
 With that in mind, I think it’s safe to say that what they did was not out of necessity for living, but instead out of greed.